-- Renewal of old tracks and shunts of the whole network; - Improvement of the heads of the rail tracks on three sections (142 km); - Reconstruction and maintenance of railway bridges (sections on rivers Khonako, Vahdat and Kafernigan); - acquisition of modern rolling stock as 50 to 70% of rolling stock are declared in poor state; - completion of feasibility studies for new routes: - o Kolkhozabad Nizhny Pyanj Border with Afghanistan - Vahdat Karamyk (border with Kyrgyzstan): 296 km - Dushanbe Kurgantube, on the section Vahdat Yavan - Construction of a railway, connecting the Republic of Tajikistan with Turkmenistan via the Islamic Republic of Afghanistan (Ayvadj - Khulm section); - Construction of a regional railway, connecting the Islamic Republic of Iran, the Islamic Republic of Afghanistan, the Republic of Tajikistan, the Kyrgyz Republic and the People's Republic of China.
+- Renewal of old tracks and shunts of the whole network - Improvement of the heads of the rail tracks on three sections (142 km) - Reconstruction and maintenance of railway bridges (sections on rivers Khonako, Vahdat and Kafernigan) - Acquisition of modern rolling stock as 50-70% of rolling stock are declared in poor state - Completion of feasibility studies for new routes: - o Kolkhozabad-Nizhniy Pyandj-Border with Afghanistan - Vahdat-Karamyk (border with Kyrgyzstan) 296 km - o Dushanbe-Kurgantube, on the section Vahdat-Yavan - Construction of a railway, connecting the Republic of Tajikistan with Turkmenistan via the Islamic Republic of Afghanistan (Ayvadj-Khulm section) - Construction of a regional railway, connecting the Islamic Republic of Iran, the Islamic Republic of Afghanistan, the Republic of Tajikistan, the Kyrgyz Republic and the People's Republic of China between Vakhdat and Yavan will be 469.7 km shorter than the existing route via the territory of Uzbekistan, thus reducing transportation costs.

-The central and the southern part will be connected when the railway line Vakhat - Kurgan-Tube will be completed.
-The works started in 2009 and should last 10 years.
-The distance for traffic between Vakhdat and Yavan becomes 469.7 km shorter as compared with the existing route via the territory of Uzbekistan, thus reducing transportation costs.
+The central and the southern part will be connected when the railway line Vakhat-Kurgan-Tube is completed.
+Development started in 2009 and should last 10 years.
+The distance for traffic

-The long term railway development perspective as presented in the national transport strategy foresee to link the independent sections, creating thus a unified and coherent railway network for Tajikistan.
+The long term railway development perspective as presented in the national transport strategy foresees linking the independent sections, thus creating a unified and coherent railway network for Tajikistan.